-Side into your kayak (SUP also very popular here) and paddle your way, either guided or on your own, along the shore where you may also be treated to a spectacle of seabirds and marine life such as seals, if very lucky.
+Slide into your kayak (SUP is also very popular here) and paddle your way, either guided or on your own, along the shore where you may also be treated to a spectacle of seabirds and marine life such as seals, if very lucky.

 It's a wonderful way to take in the grandeur of the coastline while getting to see the raw edge of the park from a perspective reserved for the seafaring only.